A really cool way to engage an audience is using live polls in your PowerPoint presentations.

 I currently have PowerPoint 2016 or PowerPoint 365.
 So the way to do this from here is to just go to the Insert Tab, then go to Store, and then type in Poll Everywhere to get the add-in.

 You’ll also need to hit “Trust” when that option pops up.

-For earlier versions – this works in 2013, 2010, and 2007, easiest way to download is you can just go to the website and do it from there – the Poll Everywhere website actually has really clear, detailed instructions on installing it in all versions if you have additional questions.
+For earlier versions – this works in 2013, 2010, and 2007, easiest way to download is you can just go to the website and do it from there – their website actually has really clear, detailed instructions on installing Poll Everywhere in all versions if you have additional questions.
 Once you get the application loaded, just click on it to launch.
 It will then appear on your ribbon on your PowerPoint.

 Step 3: Create your poll

 Once you have it installed in whatever version you’re using, just go ahead and open it up.
 In my case, I’ll go to the Insert menu, then My Add-ins, then choose the Poll Everywhere option.

 You should see a menu like this – and you can choose from whatever type of poll you want.
 So let’s choose the multiple choice poll to use as the example.

 If you’re logging in for the first time, the next screen you should see is a log-in screen, so just enter your info there.
 After you log in, you’ll see the following screen – a pre-made poll.